jina-ai/jina/docs/chapters/101/medium_export_edits.md

 All of these need to be specified by humans, meaning a lot of hard work, knowledge, and attention to detail is needed.

+#### It’s Fragile

-**It’s Fragile: **Text is complicated: If a user types in red nikke sneaker man a classic search system has to recognize that they're searching for a red (color) Nike (brand with corrected spelling) sneaker (type) for men (sub-type).
+Text is complicated: If a user types in red nikke sneaker man a classic search system has to recognize that they're searching for a red (color) Nike (brand with corrected spelling) sneaker (type) for men (sub-type).
 This has to be interpreted to symbols via the pipeline, and pipelines can have major issues

 <p align="center">
 <img src="https://cdn-images-1.medium.com/max/2000/1*YOqh7rNFLOlTmeLSqikK0Q.png" width=200>